Ivan-Finance/Ivan-Finance/README.md

 <br>

-I'm Ivan — a finance student drawn to the quantitative side of markets.
+I'm Ivan, a finance student drawn to the quantitative side of markets.
 I study how volatility, risk, and portfolio behavior can be understood
 through data and structured reasoning.

-Python is the tool.
-Understanding markets is the goal.

 <br>